XBOAT ref: 5679.

 Import taxes in French Polynesia have been paid.

-The sailboat can be delivered worldwide.
+The sailboat can be shipped worldwide.

-More information and photos on the website xboat.fr
+More information and photos on xboat.fr